Ta Da!

 Building fast had upside

-Building fast produced a real app to dogfood, not wireframes.
+I had a real app to dogfood, not wireframes.
 Post-build audits caught issues before testers saw them.

 What's next